-To use the Watermark options:
+To Use the Watermark Options:

-In the Batch Edit wizard, select the Watermark check box.
+In the Batch Edit wizard, select the Watermark checkbox.

-Watermark options
+Watermark Options

 Image Browse Click to select a watermark, or select a watermark from the drop-down list.
 The watermark displays in the center of the photo by default.
 Click and drag the watermark to position it, or use the options on the Position & Blending tab.
 Maintain aspect ratio while resizing Select if you want to resize the watermark without stretching or distorting the shape.
 Apply Alpha Channel Select to apply the alpha channel if it is present in the watermark.
 (Only TIFF, PNG, and ICO watermark files can have an alpha channel.)
 Apply Transparency Select to make a color in the watermark transparent.
 The default color is white.
 You can enter the RGB value of the color.
 If you do not know the RGB value, move your cursor over the watermark preview thumbnail and click on the color that you want to make transparent.
-Position & Location Specify the horizontal and vertical location of the watermark in pixels or percent.
-Blending Blending mode Specify how you want the watermark to blend with the image.
+Position & Blending Location Specify the horizontal and vertical location of the watermark in pixels or percent.
+Blending mode Specify how you want the watermark to blend with the image.
 Opacity Drag the slider to specify the transparency of the watermark.
+Reset Click to reset all options to the default.